Review: Think Tank Logistics Manager 30. The Best Roller Bag

 The skid plates help protects against curbs and stairs.

-The wheels are tough but soft to the ground, which makes dragging this case along behind you a nice and quiet experience.
+The wheels are tough but soft to the ground, making dragging this case behind you a nice and quiet experience.

 Think Tank Logistics Manager 30 retractable top handle

 The top handle retracts into a zippered pouch of its own.
-The nylon carrying strap shows no signs of wear even though I’ve dragged this thing up multiple sets of stairs lots of times.
+The nylon carrying strap shows no signs of wear, even though I’ve dragged this thing up multiple sets of stairs many times.

-While I use it for my tripods, light stands, and other accessories and prefer to carry my camera and lenses on my bag, you can easily transform it to fit your needs due to the many reinforced dividers, which come with the bag.
+While I use it for my tripods, light stands, and other accessories and prefer to carry my camera and lenses on my bag, you can easily transform it to fit your needs due to the many reinforced dividers that come with the bag.

-And if you’re a wildlife photographer, sports videographer or just wants an excellent bag for your film gear, you’ll be happy to know, that the Think Tank Logistics Manager 30 can fit multiple camera bodies and long lenses.
-And you can even place a tripod on the outside of the room inside gets too tight.
+And if you’re a wildlife photographer, sports videographer or want an excellent bag for your film gear, you’ll be happy to know that the Think Tank Logistics Manager 30 can fit multiple camera bodies and long lenses.
+You can even place a tripod on the outside of the room inside gets too tight.

-I really don’t have anything bad to say about this bag.
+I don’t have anything bad to say about this bag.

 But of course, yes, I wish it would fit in the overhead compartment of a plane.
 But that would mean that it had to be smaller.
 And I don’t want that.

-And yes, sometimes I wish that I could fit more of my gear in this bag.
+And yes, sometimes I wish to fit more of my gear in this bag.
 But I can get bigger bags, which can do that.
 But that would make them less portable, and I also don’t want that.

 • Hi Simon.